Canonisation and Definability for Graphs of Bounded Rank Width: Conclusions

 In this paper we considered the isomorphism and canonisation problem for graphs of bounded rank width.
 The first main result is that the Weisfeiler-Leman dimension of graphs of rank width at most $k$ is at most $3k+4$, that is, the $(3k+4)$-dimensional Weisfeiler-Leman algorithm identifies all graphs of rank width at most $k$.
 This implies that isomorphism testing and canonisation for graphs of rank width at most $k$ can be done in time $n^{O(k)}$.

 The second main result is that fixed-point logic with counting captures polynomial time on the class of graphs of rank width at most $k$.

 We remark that it is not difficult to obtain an $\Omega(k)$ lower bound on the Weisfeiler-Leman dimension of graphs of rank width $k$.
-Thus our upper bound is tight up to a constant factor.
-But still it would be nice to close or narrow the gap between the upper and lower bound.
+Actually, combining a recent lower bound on the Weisfeiler-Leman dimension for graphs of bounded tree width \cite{KieferN22} and Theorem \ref{thm:bound-rw-tw}, the Weisfeiler-Leman dimension of graphs of rank width at most $k$ is at least $\lfloor\frac{k}{2}\rfloor - 2$.
+Thus our upper bound is asymptotically tight up to a factor of six.
+Naturally, it would be nice to close or further narrow the gap between the upper and lower bound.

-A more important question is whether isomorphism testing is also fixed-parameter tractable when parameterised by rank width.
-We remark that fpt algorithms for isomorphism testing parameterised by tree width are known \cite{LokshtanovPPS17,GroheNSW18}.
+A more important question is whether isomorphism testing is also fixed-parameter tractable when parameterized by rank width.
+We remark that fpt algorithms for isomorphism testing parameterized by tree width are known \cite{LokshtanovPPS17,GroheNSW20}.

 An interesting open question on the logical side is whether rank decompositions can be defined in monadic second order logic.
-A partial result for graphs of bounded linear clique width has been obtained in \cite{BojanczykGP18}.
+A partial result for graphs of bounded linear clique width has been obtained in \cite{BojanczykGP21}.
 We believe the techniques developed in this paper might also prove helpful for resolving the general question.